Azure-Samples/azure-search-openai-demo/docs/azd.md

 azd pipeline config
 ```

+You can trigger the "Deploy" workflow manually from your GitHub actions, or wait for the next push to main.

 If you change your `azd` environment variables at any time (via `azd env set` or as a result of provisioning), re-run that command in order to update the GitHub Actions secrets.

 ### Azure DevOps